dieu-detruit/dora-gst-webrtc-sink/README.md

 1. Check firewall settings for port 8080 (signaling)
 2. Ensure STUN server is accessible (uses Google's public STUN by default)
 3. Check browser console for WebRTC errors
+4. If using TLS, ensure both certificate and key files exist at the specified paths
+5. For self-signed certificates, you may need to accept the certificate in your browser first

 ### Performance issues
 - Adjust VP8 encoding parameters in `create_pipeline()`